Milorph/Facial-Attendance-Platform/README.md

 Facial Attendance Platform is a Python-based web application that uses OpenCV, Redis, and Streamlit to streamline the process of tracking attendance using facial recognition.

-This Facial Attendance Platform uses InsightFace API and Maching learning searching algorithms to accruately detect facial features that uniquely identifies a person.
+This Facial Attendance Platform uses InsightFace API and Maching learning searching algorithms to accurately detect facial features that uniquely identifies a person.

 ## Features